 Supplies you will need:

-- Free Printable: Roll to Draw a Body Game with pictures added or blank with no pictures (if you want to draw your own pictures)
+- Roll to Draw a Body Game Free Printable (One is blank if you want to draw your own pictures)

 - blank sheet of white paper